faassen/jsonvalue/doc/usage.rst

 ``User`` objects that were looked up in a database.
 The ``User`` object could also have more fields.

-Now let's describe how we represent this user object as JSON:
+We now describe how to represent this user object as JSON:

 .. testcode::

   def dump_user(user):
       return '@' + user.name

-And how we load a user object from JSON:
+We also describe how we load a user object from JSON:

 .. testcode::